 This course contains EPA's federal rule requirements.
 Please be aware that each state implements wastewater/safety regulations that may be more stringent than EPA's or OSHA's regulations.
 Check with your state environmental agency for more information.
-You are solely responsible in ensuring that you abide with your discharge permit and jurisdiction or agency's rules and regulations.
+You are solely responsible in ensuring that you abide with your jurisdiction or agency's rules and regulations.
+Always abide with your discharge or NPDES permit and do not follow the instructions in this course for compliance.